 But from the 12th century, Torcello’s lagoon and lower areas of the island began to turn into swamps that ships could not penetrate, and in which mosquitoes flourished, causing epidemic malaria.
 Gradually the inhabitants left to settle in surrounding islands.
 Today, permanent residents number around 30 people, seasonally swamped by tourists – the new east-west trade.

-The XVl Biennial Hemingway Society Conference will be held from 22-27 June this year in Venice, and no doubt many participants will make nostalgic visits to Torcello.
-I don’t know what the ducks think about it.
+The XVl Biennial Hemingway Society Conference was held from 22-27 June 2014 in Venice, and no doubt many participants made nostalgic visits to Torcello.
+I don’t know what the ducks thought about it.